 He traversed thousands of miles, evading violence, enduring hunger and exhaustion from the arduous journey.
 In 2017, he arrived at the U.S. – Mexico border in Tijuana where he presented himself to ICE.
 He was promptly locked away in one of ICE’s notoriously inhumane holding facilities.

-Gerson and ImmDef Executive Director in Washington D.C. after participating in legislative visits raising awareness of border crisis - July, 2019
+Gerson and ImmDef Executive Director in Washington D.C. after participating in legislative visits raising awareness about issues affecting immigrant communities- July, 2019

 Soon after Gerson’s arrival, ImmDef’s legal team began representing him and worked tirelessly to defend him against the Trump Administration’s efforts to hamper every asylum seeker and immigrant’s chances of staying in the United States.
 In April 2019, we succeeded in securing Gerson’s asylum status.